FormidableLabs/react-native-zephyr/README.md

 pnpm add react-native-zephyr
 ```

 There is no further installation as react-native-zephyr is a pure JS library with no native dependencies.
-See our [Quick Start](https://formidable.com/open-source/react-native-zephyr/quick-start#step-2-wrap-your-app-in-a-styleprovider) guide to get stated with configuration.
+See our [Quick Start](https://formidable.com/open-source/react-native-zephyr/quick-start#step-2-wrap-your-app-in-a-styleprovider) guide to get started with configuration.

 [github-unit-test-image]: https://github.com/FormidableLabs/react-native-zephyr/workflows/Unit%20Test/badge.svg
 [github-static-analysis-image]: https://github.com/FormidableLabs/react-native-zephyr/workflows/Static%20Analysis/badge.svg